eLearning Design and Development

 By using AR in corporate training, thus achieving higher levels of engagement, you raise your staff’s satisfaction.
 As a consequence, you reduce employee turnover and, because news travels fast, you attract the best talent.

-5. Effectiveness and Efficiency
+5. Effectiveness and efficiency

 6. Mobility

 Imagine onboarding an employee to work at a logistics warehouse.
-You’d have to show them the warehouse’s areas and how packets move around the infrastructure.
+You’d have to show them the warehouse’s areas and how the packets move around the infrastructure.

-Of course, they could sit in an office and read a paper or PDF training manual with pictures.
-You could even give them a tour around the warehouse, point at the areas, and describe how packets move around.
+Of course, they could sit in an office and read a paper or a PDF training manual with pictures.
+You could even give them a tour around the warehouse, point at the areas, and describe how the packets move around.

-Nevertheless, neither a manual nor tour would give your new hire the learning experience an AR app could.
+Nevertheless, neither a manual nor a tour would give your new hire the learning experience that an AR app could.
 It’s easier to visualize the warehouse’s areas and understand how the facilities function with AR.

 Your employee could point their smartphone or tablet around the warehouse and learn how it works.
 The AR app would recognize each area and add text, audio clips, and even animations to the screen.

-7. Safety and Cost
+7. Safety and cost

 AR allows learners to practice new skills without the risks of doing so in real life.
 And healthcare is one of the sectors that use augmented reality in learning.